 Why I Love High Heels & Fairy Tales

 If you aren’t already following High Heels & Fairy Tales, you really need to.
-The blog is full of interesting stories about life with Zee, but there is so much more to this blog including days out excursions, and dining out reviews.
+This mommy blog is full of interesting stories about life with Zee.
+However, there is so much more to this blog.
+It including days out excursions, and dining out reviews.
 It’s a great mommy blog but is definitely worth checking out for the lifestyle and travel posts too.
 The YouTube reviews that Zee does are always a hit.
 I subscribed to her channel ages ago and whenever a review pops up whilst my girls are watching they start screaming “Mommy, it’s Zee, your friend from the blog.”
 I love it.

 Thanks for taking part my friend.
 See you soon. x